Are you ready to create high, billowy, beautiful loaves of homemade bread?

 Wheat gluten

-Wheat gluten is a protein that's present in all wheat flour.
-It's the substance that gives the dough that elastic feel.
+Wheat gluten is a protein that's present in all wheat flour in various degrees.
+It's the substance that gives the dough that elastic feel and makes it rise high.

 You can buy vital wheat gluten, which is just the gluten.
 Substitute 1 tablespoon gluten for 1 tablespoon flour in each cup of flour for whole wheat bread and about half that for white.